Article 12 out of 319

 Prime Minister Theresa May’s cabinet reshuffle has seen Jeremy Hunt retain his position as the country’s top health chief, prompting many to hope his new title of ‘Health and Social Care Secretary’ will bring ‘a new dawn’ and not the same old story of care failures.

 Mr Hunt has managed to hold onto his health secretary post in the Government despite being asked as part of a cabinet reshuffle, to become business secretary.

-The chief executive of the Alzheimer’s Society, Jeremy Hughes, said: “Today’s announcement signals that social care is being placed on an equal footing with healthcare.
+Jeremy Hughes, chief executive of the Alzheimer’s Society, said: “Today’s announcement signals that social care is being placed on an equal footing with healthcare.

 “People with dementia are the biggest recipients of social care and so we hope this marks a new dawn where they do not need to fight to receive essential support."

 For years, leaders in the care sector have campaigned for social care to be dealt with by a minister at cabinet level who would have the resource and authority to take decisive action, unlike a junior minister.

 Before the cabinet reshuffle, the junior minister with direct responsibility for social care was Jackie Doyle-Price.
 Before that, junior minister David Mowat held the post but lost his seat in the General Election.
 Prior to David Mowat, the four post-holders were all ministers of state - Alistair Burt, Norman Lamb, Paul Burstow and Phil Hope.

 Commenting on Jeremy Hunt’s new job title, Vic Rayner, executive director of the National Care Forum (NCF) said: “The recognition of social care within the secretary of state’s portfolio is welcome.